What are the Teaching Awards?

 This year the best supervisor category applies to all research supervisors at undergraduate and postgraduate level; the Doctoral College will be additionally available to hold the best PhD-level Supervisor nominations should the quality and number of nominations be high enough – all Supervisors at all levels will otherwise be awarded in the academic College in which they teach and support research.

 How are Teaching Awards winners rewarded?

-All shortlisted nominees will be invited to attend the awards ceremony in Term 3, when the winners will be revealed and presented with awards.
-All nominees will receive certificates of recognition and copies of their nominations.
+All shortlisted nominees will be invited to give feedback and responses to their nominations which will be show-cased at the virtual awards ceremony in June, when the winners will be revealed and presented with awards.
+All short-listed nominees will receive certificates of recognition and copies of their nominations.